PTDonnelly/pisco/README.md

 # Package for IASI Spectra and Cloud Observations (PISCO)

-PISCO is a Python package designed to facilitate the extraction, processing and analysis of Infrared Atmospheric Sounding Interferometer (IASI) spectra and retrieved cloud products.
+Pisco is a Python package designed to facilitate the extraction, processing and analysis of Infrared Atmospheric Sounding Interferometer (IASI) spectra and retrieved cloud products.

 ## Features